ZKNoxHQ/ZKN-PRIVACYHW/README.md

 The keygen actually uses a hardcoded private key, every nano uses the same for now. (see warning).

-The code is compliant with the python reference code (ethdilithium) and NIST KATS (for dilithium)
+The code is compliant with the python reference code (ethdilithium) and NIST KATS (for dilithium) of ZKNOXHQ [ETHDILITHIUM](https://github.com/ZKNoxHQ/ETHDILITHIUM/tree/main/src) repository.

 ### DILITHIUM GETKEY